6.1: How Enzymes Work

 Intramolecular Catalysis

 Another type of reaction involving a carboxyl group (in addition to simple proton transfer) is when the negatively charged carboxyl O acts as a nucleophile and attacks an electrophilic carbonyl carbon.
 When the carbonyl is part of an ester, the carboxyl group engages in a nucleophilic substitution reaction, expelling the alcohol part of the ester as a leaving group.
 The remaining examples below consider the nucleophilic (carboxyl) substitution on phenylesters, with phenolate as the leaving group.
-The reactions, in effect, transfer an acyl group to the carboxyl group to create an anhydride.
+The reactions, in effect, transfer an acyl group to the carboxyl group, forming an anhydride.

 First, consider acyl transfer with aspirin derivatives.
 As you know, aspirin contains a carboxyl group ortho to an ester substituent.
 Hence, the carboxyl group can act as a nucleophile and attack the carbonyl carbon of the ester in a nucleophilic substitution reaction.
-The net effect is to transfer the acetyl group from the phenolic OH to the carboxyl group, converting it to an anhydride.
+The net effect is to transfer the acetyl group from the phenolic OH to the carboxyl group, forming an anhydride.
 This is an intramolecular reaction.
 Compare this reaction to a similar bimolecular reaction shown in Figure \(\PageIndex{21}\).

 Now consider a monoester derivative of succinic acid - phenyl succinate - in which the free carboxyl group of the ester attacks the carbonyl carbon of the ester derivative, as shown in Figure \(\PageIndex{23}\).

 Another example is anhydride formation between two carboxyl groups.
-The ΔGo for such a reaction is positive, suggesting an unfavorable reaction.
+The ΔGo for this reaction is positive, suggesting an unfavorable reaction.
 Consider two acetic acid molecules condensing to form acetic anhydride.
 For this intermolecular reaction, Keq = 3x10-12 M-1.
 Now consider the analogous intramolecular reaction of the dicarboxylic acid succinic acid.
 It condenses in an intramolecular reaction to form succinic anhydride with a Keq = 8x10-7 (no units).
 The ratio Keq-intra/Keq inter = 3 x105 M. It is as if the effective concentration of the reacting groups, because they do not have to diffuse together to react, is 3 x105 M.

 How does this apply to enzyme-catalyzed reactions?
 Enzymes bind substrates in physical steps, which are typically fast.
 The slow step is often the chemical conversion of the bound substrate, which is effectively intramolecular if the initial binding reaction is fast.
-These three kinds of reactions, intermolecular, intramolecular, and enzyme-catalyzed, can be broken down into two hypothetical steps: a binding followed by catalysis as shown in Figure \(\PageIndex{25}\).
+These three kinds of reactions, intermolecular, intramolecular, and enzyme-catalyzed, can be broken down into two hypothetical steps: a binding followed by catalysis, as shown in Figure \(\PageIndex{25}\).

 Suppose the rate constants for the chemical steps are all identical.
 Then, the advantages of the intramolecular and enzyme-catalyzed reaction over the intermolecular reaction are KINTRA/KINTER and KENZ/KINTER, respectively.